technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 17 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

 If your search doesn’t return any results, modify the search terms or filter conditions.
 You can also add a filter condition if required.

+**Summary** - You have created a Copilot bot, added Topics to it and then added the action to the Copilot Studio topic.